armory/documentation/_spinnaker/account_management_api.md

       github:
         owner: armory-io
         repo: spinnaker-remote-config
-        password: {redacted}
+        password: <password>
         file: clouddriver-remote.yml

-When using the Github integration, you need to configure Clouddriver to use Github as well.
+When using the GitHub integration, you need to configure Clouddriver to use GitHub as well.
 Note, the `remote` profile corresponds to the `clouddriver-remote` file that the API manages.
 To enable remote configuration, add the snippet below to `~/.hal/{DEPLOYMENT_NAME}/profiles/spinnakerconfig.yml`.

     spring:
       profiles: